 2. Apply the adhesive size

-The adhesive used to fix the leaf to the surface is called “size”.
+You call the adhesive you use to fix the leaf to the surface the “size”.

 You can find either water-based or oil-based size, depending on the object you want to gild.

 Remember to use water-based size indoors and never outdoors.